-The Department of Communication & Media Studies offers three distinct majors:
+The Department of Communication & Media Studies offers four distinct majors:

 A major that moves students through a unique educational pathway.
 It has its roots in the fields of journalism, public relations, sports journalism, sports broadcasting, and the creative media aspects of advertising.
 Within this major there are the following concentrations: